 Students who have earned 30 semester credits or higher (Associate's Degree preferred) will be considered for the bachelor's degree program.
 Students with fewer credits will be considered for the associate's degree program.
 Students with a lot of experience may submit documentation for bachelor's degree consideration.

 Many fire service personnel prepare for promotion or advancement in existing careers by pursuing the open learning bachelor of science degree.
-Graduates may also begin new careers in the fields of fire insurance, fire protection engineering or industrial safety.
+Graduates may also begin new careers in the fields of:

 This program is accredited by the National Fire Academy (NFA/FEMA).